Adam Leonard (gridiron football)

 Adam Leonard (born November 4, 1986) is a former professional gridiron football linebacker.
-He most recently played for the BC Lions of the Canadian Football League.
+He most recently played for the BC Lions of the Canadian Football League (CFL).
 Leonard signed as a free agent with the Lions on July 20, 2010.
-He played college football for the Hawaii Warriors.He is a high school teacher at John Glenn high school in Norwalk California.
+He played college football for the Hawaii Warriors.
+He is a high school teacher at John Glenn high school in Norwalk California.